Russian hack of US agencies exposed supply chain weaknesses - WTMJ

 Associated Press

-WASHINGTON (AP) — The elite Russian hackers who gained access to computer systems of federal agencies last year didn’t need to painstakingly break one-by-one into the networks of each department in order to cause havoc.
+WASHINGTON (AP) — The elite Russian hackers who gained access to computer systems of federal agencies last year didn’t need to painstakingly break one-by-one into the networks of each department in order to do damage.

 Instead, they got inside by sneaking malicious code into a software update pushed out to thousands of government agencies and private companies.